Kohdz/Yukihira/README.md

-# Confusion
+# Yukihira
-Confusion is a single-page [AngularJS](https://angularjs.org/)/[Node.js](https://nodejs.org/en/) web application for a restaurant called confusion available dishes that the user can favorite and comment on.
+Yukihira is a single-page [AngularJS](https://angularjs.org/)/[Node.js](https://nodejs.org/en/) web application for a restaurant called Yukihira available dishes that the user can favorite and comment on.
 The application is built on the [MEAN Stack](https://en.wikipedia.org/wiki/MEAN_(software_bundle)) of technologies and using RESTful web services architecture.

 The application was built using [Node.js](https://nodejs.org/en/) runtime.
 It used [MongoDB](https://www.mongodb.com/) as the underlying database system.
 It uses [Express](https://expressjs.com/) framework and [Mongoose ODM](http://mongoosejs.com/) toolkit.
 And in the front-end side, it uses [AngularJS](https://angularjs.org/) to make it [SPA](https://en.wikipedia.org/wiki/Single-page_application) and [Bootstrap](http://getbootstrap.com/) framework.